gvwilson/fiction/voyage/index.md

 The first blow in the struggle to reclaim Ruuda was not struck by Uws, however.
-That honor fell to a sea captain from Pohjoinen named Loyhkata's Uurvo, known to history as Uurvo the Foul for her love of "ripened" squid<span class="sidenote">Ripened squid is prepared by marinating and smoking finger-thick slices of tentacle, then burying them in sealed jars for a year or more until the surface of the meat begins to deliquesce.
+That honor fell to a sea captain from Pohjoinen named Loyhkata's Uurvo, known to history as Uurvo the Foul for her love of "ripened" squid<span class="note">Ripened squid is prepared by marinating and smoking finger-thick slices of tentacle, then burying them in sealed jars for a year or more until the surface of the meat begins to deliquesce.
 The liquid is decanted, and the jellied remainder spread on toasted